Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 *BigCommerce* has shared variant options that cannot be modified in any way using the API:
 - The driver can import offers with shared variant options, but you are not able to edit them after the import.
 - The driver cannot manage any changes after the import in the *BigCommerce* UI.
 Changing shared variant options after an import will cause *Omni-Channel* offer updates to fail.

 **To do:**
 Before the first import of offers, check your variant options in *BigCommerce*.
 It is strongly recommended not to use shared variant options.
 To check it, see your *BigCommerce* store under *Products > Product options > Shared options tab*.
 Remove any shared option that might be available there.

 ![Shared option tab in BigCommerce](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/BigCommerceSharedOptions.png "[Shared option tab in BigCommerce]")

+Instead, you can use the variants you can add to a product or offer in the *PIM* or the *Omni-Channel* module.